MoPaMo/cascade/readme.md

 # bento-expand

-Apple product pages like bento boxes with expandable info, for hackclub cascade.
+Bali travel agency themed Apple product pages like bento boxes with expandable info about Bali, for hackclub cascade.